Skip to main content

 Our employees are asked questions about relationships with colleagues, autonomy over work tasks, and mental health.
 For example, employees rate how much they agree with the statement “Visma really cares about my mental wellbeing”.

 Measuring the work environment in this way gives our leaders real-time data, enabling them to quickly adapt and make changes as needed.
-The data is supplemented by our inclusion index, a proprietary measurement of our inclusion efforts, both locally and at Group level.
+The data is supplemented by our Diversity & Inclusion Index, a proprietary measurement of our inclusion efforts, both locally and at Group level.

-In our most recent employee engagement survey, Visma has reached an engagement score of 59, placing us in the top 10 % of the IT Industry.
+In our most recent employee engagement survey, Visma’s eNPS places us in the top 5% of the IT industry.
 By prioritising employee engagement, we maintain a supportive and resilient internal culture that can weather standard ebbs and flows in the industry, as well as unforeseen events.
-During Covid-19 for example, our eNPS score remained stable and in some cases increased from pre-pandemic levels.
+During Covid-19 for example, our eNPS remained stable and in some cases increased from pre-pandemic levels.
 In addition, when we include questions related to wellbeing, it allows HR and leaders to keep a pulse on employees’ overall mental health, and how that relates to their engagement.

 So why are Visma’s employees so engaged?